 The Rev. Paul K. McLain III

-Paul joined the Calvary staff in September of 2015.
-Most recently, Paul served as sub-dean and canon of Trinity Cathedral in Little Rock.
-A native of Monticello, Mississippi, Paul received his Bachelor of Business Administration from the University of Mississippi before pursuing careers in construction and community development.
+Paul joined the Calvary staff in September of 2015 and he guides and supports our pastoral care ministries.
+A native of Monticello, Mississippi, he received his Bachelor of Business Administration from the University of Mississippi before pursuing careers in construction and community development.
 Reared a Southern Baptist, Paul embraced the Episcopal Church in his forties and began a journey toward ordination as a priest.
-He received a Masters in Liberal Arts in the “Great Books” program of St. John’s College in Santa Fe, NM, before pursuing a Master of Divinity at Yale University and a Diploma in Anglican Studies from Berkeley Divinity School at Yale.
+He received a Master of Liberal Arts in the “Great Books” program of St. John’s College in Santa Fe, New Mexico, before pursuing a Master of Divinity at Yale University and a Diploma in Anglican Studies from Berkeley Divinity School at Yale.
 Paul was ordained to the priesthood in the Diocese of Kansas.
-Paul recently completed a two-year Certificate in Spiritual Direction program with Southern Methodist University-Perkins School of Theology and looks forward to being a spiritual companion to members and potential members of Calvary.
-Ruthie, Paul’s wife, is an attorney specializing in American Indian Law and Environmental Law.
-Ruthie was previously director of volunteers at LeBonheur Children’s Hospital in Memphis and served as program director for the West Memphis Chamber of Commerce.
+He served as a chaplain resident at Wesley Medical Center, Wichita; curate at Trinity Episcopal Church in Lawrence, Kansas; and as sub-dean and canon at Trinity Episcopal Cathedral, Little Rock.
+Paul completed a two-year Certificate in Spiritual Direction program with Southern Methodist University-Perkins School of Theology and enjoys being a spiritual companion to Calvary parishioners and community members.
+Ruthie, Paul’s wife, is an attorney.
+She was confirmed at Holy Cross Episcopal Church, West Memphis.
+Ruthie served as director of volunteers at LeBonheur Children’s Hospital in Memphis and program director for the West Memphis Chamber of Commerce.
 Paul and Ruthie enjoy reading, playing chess, and sampling good food and wine.

 Sundays at Calvary

-Year-round, Calvary volunteers prepare and serve a hot breakfast to approximately 200 homeless persons in our community.
+Year-round, Calvary volunteers prepare and serve a hot breakfast to approximately 200 neighbors experiencing homelessness in our community.
 A member of our clergy team leads everyone in prayer before breakfast.
 Volunteers are always welcome.

 Wednesdays at Calvary